 Used properly, street lights can improve people’s lives and help neighbourhoods come alive at night.
 But there’s still a lot to discover about how people respond to street lighting and the impacts it has on society and the environment – experiments such as these can help to light the way.

-Jim Uttley, Research Fellow, University of Leeds; Aleksandra Liachenko Monteiro, PhD Candidate, University of Sheffield, and Steve Fotios, Professor of Lighting and Visual Perception, University of Sheffield, is republished from The Conversation.
+This article by Jim Uttley, Research Fellow, University of Leeds; Aleksandra Liachenko Monteiro, PhD Candidate, University of Sheffield, and Steve Fotios, Professor of Lighting and Visual Perception, University of Sheffield, is republished from The Conversation.